Volga Bulgaria: Conversion to Islam and further statehood

-Volga Bulgaria adopted Islam in 922 – 66 years before the Christianization of Kievan Rus'.
+Volga Bulgaria adopted Islam as a state religion in 922 – 66 years before the Christianization of Kievan Rus'.
 In 921 Almış sent an ambassador to the Caliph requesting religious instruction.
-Next year an embassy returned with Ibn Fadlan as secretary.
+The next year an embassy returned with Ibn Fadlan as secretary.
 A significant number of Muslims already lived in the country.
 The Volga Bulgars attempted to convert Vladimir I of Kiev to Islam; however Vladimir rejected the notion of Rus' giving up wine, which he declared was the "very joy of their lives".

 Commanding the Volga River in its middle course, the state controlled much of trade between Europe and Asia prior to the Crusades (which made other trade routes practicable).
-The capital, Bolghar, was a thriving city, rivalling in size and wealth the greatest centres of the Islamic world.
+Bolghar, was a thriving city, rivalling in size and wealth the greatest centres of the Islamic world.
 Trade partners of Bolghar included from Vikings, Bjarmland, Yugra and Nenets in the north to Baghdad and Constantinople in the south, from Western Europe to China in the East.
 Other major cities included Bilär, Suar (Suwar), Qaşan (Kashan) and Cükätaw (Juketau).
 Modern cities Kazan and Yelabuga were founded as Volga Bulgaria's border fortresses.
 Some of the Volga Bulgarian cities have still not been found, but they are mentioned in old East Slavic sources.
-They are: Ashli (Oshel), Tuxçin (Tukhchin), İbrahim (Bryakhimov), Taw İle.
+They were: Ashli (Oshel), Tuxçin (Tukhchin), İbrahim (Bryakhimov), Taw İle.
 Some of them were ruined during and after the Golden Horde invasion.